Baryon asymmetry from dark matter decay in the vicinity of a phase transition

-As shown in appendix \ref{appen1}, we calculate the complete potential including the tree level one, one-loop Coleman-Weinberg potential $V_{\rm CW}$\cite{Coleman:1973jx} along with the finite-temperature potential $V_{\rm th}$ \cite{Dolan:1973qd,Quiros:1999jp}.
+We calculate the complete potential including the tree level potential $V_{\rm tree}$, one-loop Coleman-Weinberg potential $V_{\rm CW}$\cite{Coleman:1973jx} along with the finite-temperature potential $V_{\rm th}$ \cite{Dolan:1973qd,Quiros:1999jp}.
+The thermal field-dependent masses of different components of $\eta$ namely neutral scalar $H$, pseudo-scalar $A$, charged scalar $\eta^\pm$ along with other SM particles are incorporated in the full potential.
+The zero-temperature masses of RHN and $\eta$ components are denoted by $M_i, M_{H, A, \eta^\pm}$ in our discussions.
 Considering a one-step phase transition, where only the neutral component of the SM Higgs doublet (denoted as $\phi$) acquires a non-zero vacuum expectation value (VEV), we then calculate the critical temperature $T_c$ at which the potential acquires another degenerate minima at $v_c = \phi (T=T_c)$.
 The order parameter of the FOPT is conventionally defined as $v_c/T_c$ such that a larger $v_c/T_c$ indicates a stronger FOPT.
-The FOPT proceeds via tunneling, the rate of which is estimated by calculating the bounce action using the prescription in \cite{Linde:1980tt}.
+The FOPT proceeds via tunneling, the rate of which is estimated by calculating the bounce action $S_3$ using the prescription in \cite{Linde:1980tt, Adams:1993zs}.
 The nucleation temperature $T_n$ is then calculated by comparing the tunneling rate with the Hubble expansion rate of the universe $\Gamma (T_n) = \mathcal{H}^4(T_n)$.